-- Get a one hour walking tour of the Doge’s Palace in Venice, led by a knowledgeable guide.
-Afterwards, you're free to explore this Venetian palace on your own
+- Get a one-hour walking tour of the Doge’s Palace in Venice, led by a knowledgeable guide.
+Afterward, you're free to explore this Venetian palace on your own

 - Skip the often lengthy lines of this Venice highlight and get fast-track admission to public chambers, Renaissance artwork, and fascinating history of Venice's all-powerful Doges

 - Walk across the Bridge of Sighs (where prisoners used to let out a long depressed breath before being locked up forever), and tour the New Prisons